 When it comes to sports utility vehicles and pickup trucks, the situation is reversed.
 All of Honda’s SUVs are car-based crossovers, while Toyota has three traditional, body-on-frame SUVs.

 Its sole pickup truck, the Ridgeline, is also a car underneath, a stark contrast to the Toyota Tacoma and Tundra, both of which are genuine, body-on-frame trucks.

 Though less comfortable to drive, body-on-frame vehicles have far better towing and off-roading capabilities than their car-based counterparts and are the preferred choice for off-road enthusiasts.
-See our crossover vs SUV comparison guide for a detailed discussion on this.
+See our crossover vs SUV comparison guide for a detailed cross-analysis of both car types.

 Even though the average Honda is more fun-to-drive than the average Toyota, the performance gap isn’t big.
 Toyota’s lineup also has far more variety, especially with regards to fuel efficiency, off-roading, and towing.

 Studies show that Hondas and Toyotas are some of the least expensive cars to operate over the first 10 years of ownership.
 However, as with reliability, Toyota has a slight edge.